-We next compare the CellNet method with four different approaches: two visual methods [Davies et al. 2006, Biagioni and Eriksson 2012b], a merging method [Cao and Krumm 2009] and a clustering method [Edelkamp and Schrödl 2003].
-The compared methods were all implemented by Biagioni and Eriksson [2012a].
-Visual outputs for all these methods and CellNet are shown in Figure 19, and a summary is provided in Table 4.
-The first visual method found too few segments from the Chicago dataset; that is, parts having too few data were missed.
+We next compared the CellNet method with three conceptually different state-of-the-art approaches: a visual method [Davies et al. 2006], a merging method [Cao and Krumm 2009] and a clustering method [Edelkamp and Schrödl 2003].
+The compared methods were all implemented by Biagioni and Eriksson [2012].
+Visual outputs are shown for all these methods and CellNet in Figure 19, and a summary is provided in Table 4.
+The visual method found too few segments from the Chicago dataset; that is, parts having too few data were missed.
 This did not happen to the same degree for the Joensuu data, because the route density there was more constant.
 The segments obtained by the visual method were very complex when looking at the number of points.
-The second visual method was able to handle the areas with less route data in Chicago.
-In Joensuu, however, due to lower density of routes the method did not perform as well.